 More information on absentee ballots can be found at the City of Newton’s Election Commission Absentee Voting page.

-Voting by mail is available to all voters for all elections in 2020.
-You do not need an excuse to vote by mail this year.
+Voting by mail was available to all voters for all elections in 2020 and has been extended to elections through March 31, 2021.
+You do not need an excuse to vote by mail through March 31.

 To vote by mail, all you need to do is:

 - Deliver your application to your local election office;

 - Return your ballot.

 For Newton’s March 16, 2021 Special Election, applications must reach the Newton Clerk’s office by March 10, 2021 for the Special Election to fill two vacancies on the Newton City Council.

 Special Election ballots need to be back at the Newton Clerk’s office by 8 p.m. on March 16,2021.